adamisom/collab-canvas/docs/phase3/phase3d-advanced.md

     { x: bounds.x, y: bounds.y + bounds.height }
   ]

-  // Shape is selected if any corner is inside return corners.some(corner => isPointInPolygon(corner, lassoPoints)) }
+  // Shape is selected if ANY corner is inside (organic selection) return corners.some(corner => isPointInPolygon(corner, lassoPoints)) }
 ```